About Blaft

 Graphic Novels

 The first graphic novel we published was Appupen's dystopian fantasy Moonward, published in 2009.
-The next was Yukichi Yamamatsu's Stupid Guy Goes to India, an autobiographical manga about a foreign visitor's struggle to do business in Delhi (currently on its way back into print).
+The next was Yukichi Yamamatsu's Stupid Guy Goes to India, an autobiographical manga about a foreign visitor's struggle to do business in Delhi.
 In 2021 we brought out a 25th anniversary edition of River of Stories by Orijit Sen, a book which has a pretty strong claim to being India's first graphic novel.

 Zines and Wacky Stuff